 13. Swiss chard

-Swiss chard is a leafy green vegetable that is often used in salads.
+Swiss chard is a leafy green vegetable that is often used in salads or stir-fries.
 It has a slightly bitter taste and is a good source of vitamins A, C, and K.

 Swiss chard also contains antioxidants and minerals such as potassium, calcium, and magnesium.
 Swiss chard is sometimes called Rainbow chard, and this is because you can find versions where the stems are colorful colors of red, orange, and yellow.